-Published 26 October 2015.
-The most detailed book yet published on London's fabled West End, by one of the capital's leading historians.
-Eight sections: Mayfair, St James's, Fitzrovia, Bloomsbury, Soho, Covent Garden, Westminster, Belgravia.
-Laid out on a street-by-street basis and supplemented by more than 300 photographs.
+Published 16 November 2015.
+This is the most comprehensive book yet written on the fabled West End, by David Long, one of the capital's leading historians.
+There are eight sections: Mayfair, St James's, Fitzrovia, Bloomsbury, Soho, Covent Garden, Westminster, Belgravia.
+This is not only a historical guide to the great buildings, world-renowned institutions and famous people associated with the West End, but also a book laced with fascinating anecdotes.
+Laid out on a street-by-street basis, supplemented by more than 250 photographs and a detailed index.

 Eighteen fascinating true stories from the history of Manchester.
 In this compelling collection author David Clayton, a Mancunian born and bred, covers famous people, true crime, the city's greatest achievements, tragedies, notable institutions and the music scene.
 From Pat Phoenix to the tragic Woolworth fire, Bernard Manning to Hitler's Christmas Blitz, Freddie Garrity to the Ship Canal, Robert Donat to Belle Vue and much more besides, the variety is impressive.